 Popular gaming media website IGN faced a tumultuous Monday.
 Last week, IGN was rocked with scandal following accusations of sexual harassment and a poor company response.
-With the news spreading across the industry, yesterday saw the editorial team refuse to work in protest of the company’s handling of the accusations.
+With the news spreading across the industry, yesterday saw the editorial team refuse to work as a protest to the company’s handling of the accusations.

 There won’t be a Daily Fix today because a large group of IGN employees have refused to work until the company issues a statement/apology regarding what happened to Kallie Plagge.